The Devil's Alternative: Plot summary

 Mishkin and Lazareff, with the help of Drake, complicate the situation for Rudin by assassinating Yuri Ivanenko, his ally in the Politburo and the chief of the KGB.
 While the Politburo covers up the truth of Ivanenko's death, Mishkin and Lazareff hijack a Soviet airliner to escape from Ukraine but are arrested in West Berlin after one of the pilots is shot dead during landing.
-Drake needs the two men released because only they can reveal that the Soviet government couldn't protect one of its most powerful leaders, thus triggering nationalist uprisings in Ukraine and other Soviet republics.
+Drake needs the two men released because only they can reveal that the Soviet government could not protect one of its most powerful leaders, thus triggering nationalist uprisings in Ukraine and other Soviet republics.
 Drake and other Westerners of Ukrainian origin hijack the world's largest oil supertanker in the North Sea and demand the extradition of Mishkin and Lazareff to Israel, threatening to vent 1,000,000 tons of oil if this condition is not met.
 The coastal countries threatened by this ecological catastrophe support the release of the prisoners.

 U.S. President Bill Matthews receives information from the British that the USSR will cease negotiations regarding grain and military concessions if the prisoners are released, so there appear to be only two potential outcomes: the greatest oil spill in history, or a Soviet invasion of western Europe.
-Thus Matthews is faced with the 'Devil's Alternative' of the title: no matter which course of action he pursues, massive loss of life is guaranteed.
+Thus Matthews is faced with the "Devil's Alternative" of the title: no matter which course of action he pursues, massive loss of life is guaranteed.
 Munro eventually devises a third option which enables the prisoners to be released (thus ending the oil tanker standoff) and then quietly executed without them being able to reveal that they have assassinated the KGB chief.
 Kaminsky, who is waiting in Israel to confirm the two prisoners' release, is cornered by Israeli police and commits suicide, believing himself hunted by the KGB again.
 Drake and his team are killed after escaping the supertanker while Vishnayev is dismissed from the Politburo in disgrace, ending the threat of war.

 In the epilogue, Rudin proclaims a relative moderate (someone who believes that the Soviet Union will eventually rule the world but will do so gradually and without resorting to nuclear weapons) from the peace faction as his successor.
 After the ceremony he privately reveals to a shocked Munro that Valentina had been working for him all along, feeding Munro and the Western governments the information they needed to defuse the crisis and avert war.
-He informs Munro that Valentina is genuinely fond of him, but not so romantically attached to abandon her homeland for him.
-Walking outside, free to begin a new life outside the service, Munro begins laughing at himself - a veteran spy taken in by the oldest espionage trick in history: false love.
+He informs Munro that Valentina is genuinely fond of him, but not so romantically attached as to abandon her homeland for him.
+Walking outside, free to begin a new life outside the service, Munro begins laughing at himself—a veteran spy taken in by the oldest espionage trick in history: false love.